squirrelslair/AnnualCycle/README.md

 # AnnualCycle
-PyZero code for a display
+PyGame Zero code for a display